skip to main content

 Direct marketing

-In addition to sending you information about the products and services you use (product communications) and in-life communications while you stay with us, where we have your permission or where we are relying on our legitimate interest, we may send you direct marketing communications about our products, services, events and offers.
+In addition to sending you information about the products and services you use (product communications) and in-life communications while you stay with us, where we have your permission we may send you direct marketing communications about our products, services, events and offers, as well as those of our commercial partners that we think you'll be interested in.

-Direct marketing communications may be sent by post, email, telephone, SMS and MMS, through social media (such as Whatsapp, Instagram, Twitter, and Facebook), messages including push notifications to your mobile devices, and via other electronic means such as when you visit our websites or use our apps.
+Direct marketing communications may be sent by post, email, telephone, SMS and MMS, through social media (such as Whatsapp, Instagram, X (formerly Twitter) and Facebook), messages including push notifications to your mobile devices, and via other electronic means such as when you visit our websites or use our apps.
 This may also include any websites and apps of our partners who are in our advertising networks.

-We may send you direct marketing while you have an ongoing relationship with us and for a reasonable time after you have used one of our products or services where we feel we have a legitimate interest.
+We may send you direct marketing while you have an ongoing relationship with us and for a reasonable time after you have used one of our products or services.

 You will be able to opt-out of direct marketing by following the instructions in the communications you receive or changing your device settings.
 Alternatively, where you have an account with us, you will be able to log-in and change your marketing preferences.